ulgg/ancient-chimes/README.md

 - Will you add some features to soulve them?

->Yes.
-After the contest end.
-I already created features getting current names but it need unallowed APIs.
-Getting last played date too.
+>No. I can't use some API, they are unalloewd unfortunity.
+I can't get that current names and last played date.

 # Tasks